Oregon's 6-week GOP walkout over bills on abortion and guns could end soon - KTVZ

 The Republican walkout, the sixth since 2019, has prevented a quorum in the Senate, freezing debates and floor votes on over 100 bills.
 Oregon is one of only four states requiring two-thirds of legislators to be present for quorum instead of a majority.
 Four states require two-thirds of legislators to be present for quorum.

-On Wednesday, several Oregon Democratic House and Senate members introduced a joint resolution proposing an amendment to the state Constitution to require a majority of each chamber in the Legislature to be present to conduct business.
+On Wednesday, more than 40 Oregon Democratic House and Senate members sponsored a joint resolution proposing an amendment to the state Constitution to require a majority of each chamber in the Legislature to be present to conduct business.
 If passed by the Legislature, which seems unlikely given that there’s only 11 days left in the current legislative session, it would go before Oregon voters in a ballot measure in the 2024 election.

 The 2023 legislative session must end, according to the state Constitution, no later than June 25.
 Bills on state budgets for the next two years are also supposed to be approved by then by the Senate and House.
 If not, Democratic Gov. Tina Kotek would call a special session for this summer to pass a biennial budget.
 She has signed a resolution that would maintain funding at current levels for state agencies until September.